Ancient Evenings: Reception

 Ancient Evenings was an inspiration for the writer William S. Burroughs's novel The Western Lands (1987) and for the artist Matthew Barney's operatic film River of Fundament.
 In an interview, Barney stated that when he read Ancient Evenings, following Mailer's encouragement, he found that it had "something in it structurally that appealed to me very much", and despite disliking aspects such as its emphasis on Egyptian mythology and sexuality, felt challenged to develop it into a film.
 Ancient Evenings has been praised by commentators such as the novelist Anthony Burgess and the critic Harold Bloom.
 Burgess considered the book one of the best English novels since 1939.
 Writing in 1984, he suggested that it was "perhaps the best reconstruction of the far past" since Gustave Flaubert's Salammbô (1862).
 He also described it as Mailer's best novel since The Naked and the Dead (1948).
 Bloom gave the novel a positive review in The New York Review of Books, where he compared it to the work of the poet James Merrill, noting that both were influenced by the poet W. B. Yeats.
-He believed that while the novel, "defies usual aesthetic standards", it had "spiritual power" as well as "a relevance to current reality in America that actually surpasses that of Mailer’s largest previous achievement, The Executioner’s Song" as "Mailer’s fantasies, now brutal and unpleasant, catch the precise accents of psychic realities within and between us."
-He considered it superior to Mailer's previous novel The Executioner's Song (1979) and believed that it rivaled the novelist Thomas Pynchon's Gravity's Rainbow (1973) as an exercise in "monumental sado-anarchism."
+He believed that while the novel "defies usual aesthetic standards", it had "spiritual power" as well as "a relevance to current reality in America that actually surpasses that of Mailer’s largest previous achievement, The Executioner’s Song" as "Mailer’s fantasies, now brutal and unpleasant, catch the precise accents of psychic realities within and between us."
+He believed that the book rivaled novelist Thomas Pynchon's Gravity's Rainbow (1973) as an exercise in "monumental sado-anarchism."
 He suggested that it had an underlying motive similar to that of the writer D. H. Lawrence's The Plumed Serpent (1926).
 Bloom later described Ancient Evenings as "exuberantly inventive".
 He compared the nightmare that opens the novel to passages in Johann Wolfgang von Goethe's Faust, and suggested that it was its strongest part.
 He argued that it is no longer possible for historical novels to become part of the Western canon of literature and that the work "could not survive its placement in the ancient Egypt of The Book of the Dead.